 Thanks to those of you that are contacting me with ideas and suggestions – I really appreciate it.
 And tune in next week for the beginning of another “series” on designing great cold calls.

-Enjoy this arrival of Spring and your phonework!
+Enjoy your phonework!